 Advisory Committee on Reactor Safeguards

 The Advisory Committee on Reactor Safeguards (ACRS) is statutorily mandated by the Atomic Energy Act of 1954, as amended.
-The Committee has four primary purposes:

 The ACRS is independent of the NRC staff and reports directly to the Commission, which appoints its members.
 The operational practices of the ACRS are governed by the provisions of the Federal Advisory Committee Act (FACA).
-Advisory committees are structured to provide a forum where experts representing many technical perspectives can provide independent advice that is factored into the Commission's decisionmaking process.
+Advisory committees are structured to provide a forum where experts representing many technical perspectives can provide independent advice that is factored into the Commission's decision-making process.
 Most Committee meetings are open to the public and any member of the public may request an opportunity to make an oral statement during the committee meeting.
 Those who wish to do so should contact the ACRS contact indicated on the Public Meeting Schedule page.

 See the following for more information:

-Page Last Reviewed/Updated Friday, February 14, 2025
+Page Last Reviewed/Updated Tuesday, July 08, 2025